ekaterina-kozh/ekaterina-kozh/README.md

 ### Hi there 👋
+### My name is Kate😄.
+### I am currently studying neural networks, I think this topic is very interesting🤔.
+### I have been in the field of programming for a long time, I graduated from the institute with a degree in information technology.
+I have knowledge in the field of ### databases, knowledge of languages such as C#, Java, Python.
+I'm working now, which doesn't interfere with my studies.
+### ✨In my free time, I like to play computer games, board games, DND.✨
 <!--
 **ekaterina-kozh/ekaterina-kozh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.